fballiano/magento-cache-regeneration-lock/README.md

 ## Solution

-Overriding Mage_Core_Model_App class in your "local" codepool implementing the locking mechanism.
+Overriding Mage_Core_Model_App class in your "local" codepool implementing a locking mechanism.

 ## Why can't we use a standard Magento model rewrite?